zovelsanj/cuda_basics/ATLAS_CUDA_tutorial/01_Introduction_to_CUDA/Readme.md

 The blocks (`block_id`) can execute in any order - which is why you see block IDs appearing randomly as discussed in [Exercise: hello_with_blocks](#exercise-2-hello_with_blocks).
 However, within each block, the threads are executed in a more structured way:
-Threads within the same warp execute in lockstep (together) Since here are 4 threads per block, they're all part of the same warp This is why you probably will see consistent order (0,1,2,3) within each block somethin like this:
+Threads within the same warp execute in lockstep (together) Since here are 4 threads per block, they're all part of the same warp This is why you probably will see consistent order (0,1,2,3) within each block, something like this:
 ```sh
 Hello from block: 1, thread: 0
 Hello from block: 1, thread: 1